opencommunitymap/communitymap-ui/README.md

 Fill them in your _.env_ for development and github secrets if using them for build and deploy.

-## Configure with different Firebase project
+## Self-hosted with different Firebase project

 For self-hosted installation you need to configure different Firebase project.